 Capturing the imagination of the elementary child

-Elementary children between the ages of 6 and 12 (1st – 6th grades) have an abundance of energy and burgeoning imaginations!
+Elementary children between the ages of 6 and 12 (1st – 6th grades) have an abundance of energy and flourishing imaginations!
 It is an explosive period of social and intellectual growth that, in the right environment, leads to enlightened scholarship and responsible leadership.

 The Montessori elementary curriculum takes an integrated, interdisciplinary approach to enable children to make sense of their world.
 The elementary child’s question, “I wonder why …” is answered by interactive lessons in botany, zoology, physics, mathematics, language, history, and geography.